emmastout01/ruby_practice/README.md

 # ruby_practice

 ## Here's what I'm learning in Ruby!
+I just started learning Ruby, and I'm excited to dive in.
+I learned that Ruby was created with programmers in mind.
+It's intentionally written in a way that is readable and fun to write.
+So, let's check out what I've learned so far!

 ### Variables
 Convention in Ruby is to name variables with underscores, not camelCase.